eljefedelrodeodeljefe/kube-js/README.md

 ## Testing

-kubernetes-client includes unit tests and integration tests.
+`kube-js` includes unit tests and integration tests.
 [Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run integration tests locally.